- Academic Integrity

 How do I request a hearing?

-Send a written, signed request for a hearing to the Vice President for Campus Affairs, Carnegie Mellon University, 610 Warner Hall, Pittsburgh, PA 15213.
+- Send a written, signed request for a hearing to the University Registrar, Carnegie Mellon University, A19 Warner Hall, Pittsburgh, PA 15213.
 The university will schedule a hearing no later than 45 days after your request.

-A university officer appointed by the Vice President for Campus Affairs, who is not affiliated with your enrolled college will conduct the hearing.
+A university officer appointed by the Associate Vice President for Enrollment Services, who is not affiliated with your enrolled college will conduct the hearing.

 You may bring others, including an attorney, to the hearing to assist or represent you.
 If your attorney will be present, you must notify the university ten days in advance of the hearing so that the university can arrange to have an attorney present too, if desired.